vmallet/ida-plugins/README.md

 * [IDA - Nightfall](https://github.com/0xItx/ida_nightfall): A dark color theme for IDA Pro

+* [IDA Patcher](https://github.com/iphelix/ida-patcher): IDA Patcher is a plugin for Hex-Ray's IDA Pro disassembler designed to enhance IDA's ability to patch binary files and memory.

 * [IDA Patchwork](https://bitbucket.org/daniel_plohmann/idapatchwork): Stitching against malware families with IDA Pro (tool for the talk at Spring9, https://spring2014.gdata.de/spring2014/programm.html).
 In essence, I use a somewhat fixed / refurbished version of PyEmu along IDA to demonstrate deobfuscation of the different patterns found in the malware family Nymaim.

+* [idapm](https://github.com/tkmru/idapm): idapm is IDA Plugin Manager.
+It works perfectly on macOS, it probably works on Windows and Linux.

 * [IDAPyHelper](https://github.com/patois/IDAPyHelper): IDAPyHelper is a script for the Interactive Disassembler that helps writing IDAPython scripts and plugins.